-The ECEI approach supports children aged 0-6 years who have a developmental delay or disability, and their families/carers.
+The ECEI approach supports children aged under seven years who have a developmental delay or disability, and their families/carers.
 The ECEI approach supports families to help children develop the skills they need to take part in daily activities and achieve the best possible outcomes throughout their life.

 The NDIS has engaged Early Childhood Partners around Australia to deliver the ECEI approach.
 Early Childhood Partners are experienced in providing early childhood intervention.